LeonardLaszlo/nw.js-armv7-binaries/docs/build-nwjs-v0.18.x.md

 ninja -C out_gn_arm/nw dist
 ```

 This process can take few hours depending on your system configuration.
-Be patient!

 When the compilation is done you should find your artifacts under `$NWJS/src/out_gn_arm/nw/dist/`.